Home » The healthcare industry is evolving in these 5 African countries…

 The Kenyan government has been prioritising healthcare, as evidenced by initiatives such as the Universal Health Coverage (UHC) program.
 UHC aims to ensure that all Kenyan citizens have access to quality healthcare services without suffering financial hardship.
 This commitment improves healthcare access and quality creates a supportive environment for investment in the healthcare sector.

-Kenya has a growing pharmaceutical industry that serves both the domestic market and exports to neighboring countries.
+Kenya has a growing pharmaceutical industry that serves both the domestic market and exports to neighbouring countries.
 The country has a strong regulatory framework for pharmaceuticals and a competitive advantage in generic drug manufacturing.
 Once again, Kenya’s strategic location within the East African region offers opportunities for pharmaceutical companies to expand their operations and export products to other regional markets.

 Africa HR Solutions has an expertise in helping companies like yours expand into the medical industry in Africa.
 We have already helped over 400 companies get established across 45+ African countries.